cciw-uk/cciw.co.uk/docs/security.rst

   * In ``secrets.json`` as a last resort.

-* Retention of all personal data must be done in accord with the relevant data protection laws, and CCIW's own data protection policy (external to this repo).
+* Retention of all personal data must be done in accord with the relevant data protection laws, and CCiW's own data protection policy (external to this repo).

 * Access to all officer functionality must be controlled on a "need to know